Antipurity/webenv/README.md

 Setting up an infinite loop that allows useful learning in any situation is essential for the most interesting applications of intelligence.
 WebEnv provides a clean interface to the real world, while discouraging practices that act as barriers to learning.

+Have you ever been annoyed by how AI articles misrepresent progress in AI to average readers, making it seem like AI is a singular entity that can do all these amazing tasks and is about to take over their jobs?
+That's because the reality is that tasks are separated by years of research, not a quick "AI, please do this" prompt.
+If those articles were written about models in fully general environments such as WebEnv, that impression would have been much more accurate.

 ## Getting started

 Using [NPM](https://www.npmjs.com/), as you commonly do in machine learning, install the `webenv-ml` package: